mbjurca/RT_GS2/README.md

 ### Train Gaussian Splatting models

 The first step of our pipeline involves the training of the gaussian models.
 This is done using the instructions in the original [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting), for each scene seperately.
 Each dataset has to be transformed in order to accomodate the requirements of the model.
-The resulting gaussian models have to be stored in (TEXTTEXTTEXT: can you indicate where the trained models have to be stored).
+The resulting gaussian models have to be stored with respect to the mentioned exemplified organizations structure.

 ### Train View-independent 3D Gaussian feature learning (Self-Supervised Constrastive Learning)